 Kathleen Jowitt was born in Winchester and grew up deep in the Welsh Marches and, subsequently, on the Isle of Wight.
-After completing her undergraduate degree in English Literature at the University of Exeter she moved to Guildford and found herself working for a major trade union, incongruous as that might seem.
+After completing her undergraduate degree in English Literature at the University of Exeter she moved to Guildford and found herself working for a major trade union.

 She now lives in Cambridgeshire, works in London, and writes on the train.
 (Outside of quarantimes, anyway.)
 Her first novel, Speak Its Name, was the first self-published book ever shortlisted for the prestigious Betty Trask Prize, which is awarded to the best debut by an author under the age of 35.